intermine/intermine-report-widgets/README.md

 #### Optional

 * Cache resources by, for example, not packaging resources on the fly but doing so on service startup.
 Then, say the latest modification date.
+Add `ETag` and return 304 not modified then.
 * Allow the use of [LESS](http://lesscss.org/) instead of CSS.
 * Allow the use of other templating languages.
 * Check for the presence of `Displayer.prototype.render` and `Displayer.prototype.initialize` in the compiled *presenter*.